sendoamr/spring-boot-cloud/Readme.md

  - Create a experimental Reactive sandbox service with persistence
  - Integrate eureka, zuul and config server
  - Create profiling for diferent environments
+ - Create a demo webapp with reactive client